fliebing/Home_Server/README.md

 ---
 ## _**Homeserver_install**_
 Contains the scripts needed to set up a variety of home server builds based on the components you choose in the install process.
+The scripts will generate an environent file and a docker-compose.yml.
+Please make sure you check the onfig before pulling up the containers.